Lithium Extraction Methods

 Sustainability in Action: Transforming Waste into a Resource

-Our process takes produced water from oil and gas operations - a byproduct once considered waste - and turns it into a valuable lithium source.
+Our process takes produced water from oil and gas operations - a by-product once considered waste - and turns it into a valuable source of lithium.
 This prevents unnecessary disposal and creates a sustainable lithium supply without additional environmental degradation.

-• No need for separate refining locations – Our extraction and refining operations are strategically located alongside produced water treatment centers, eliminating the energy-intensive transportation of raw materials.
+• Separate refining locations are unnecessary.
+Our extraction and refining operations are strategically located alongside produced water treatment centers, eliminating the energy-intensive transportation of raw materials.

-• Offsetting Carbon Savings – Our low-pressure, energy-efficient process also contributes to offsetting carbon savings through effective water management, making a significant and positive environmental difference.
+• Offset carbon savings - our low-pressure, energy-efficient process also contributes to offsetting carbon savings through effective water management, making a significant and positive environmental difference.

 Advancing Water Conservation: A New Standard for Lithium Production

-Water scarcity is a major concern in lithium extraction, with conventional methods consuming vast amounts of freshwater.
+Water scarcity is a significant concern in lithium extraction, as conventional methods consume vast amounts of freshwater.
 At Lithium Harvest, our process:

 • Uses no freshwater sources, protecting local water supplies.